 Phones have improved greatly now and are pretty much even in capability when compared to Navigation devices.

-Here are some other reasons I found during my research that make using a dedicated Navigation device a practical solution:
+Here are some other reasons that I found during my research that make using a dedicated Navigation device a practical solution:

 - Your phone battery will last longer.
 Of course, you could plug it in but who remembers to do that all the time.
 When you have a GPS device you don’t have to worry about that anymore.